 Fatigue is one of the main problems I help clients overcome.
 If you need to eliminate the desire to crawl under your desk and nap in the afternoon, or if you just want to boost your energy and productivity, listen up.
-I’ve got some tips to share with you.
+I’ve got some easy and natural energy boosters to share with you.

 First off, a good breakfast is essential.
-What you eat for your first meal (which should be within an hour of waking up, NOT lunch) determines how you’ll feel for the rest of the day.
+What you eat for your first meal determines how you’ll feel for the rest of the day.
 Pastry and coffee?
 Afternoon snooze-fest.
 Chicken apple sausage with greens and avocado, green tea on the side?
 Eggs scrambled with veggies?
 Raring to go.
 Click here for a list of energy-boosting and energy-zapping breakfasts.

 2) Green tea.
-A cup can really perk you up after lunch ad may help stave off sugar cravings.
-I drink a cup in the morning, mid-morning and mid-afternoon.
+A cup can really perk you up after lunch and may help stave off sugar cravings.
+I drink green tea in the morning, mid-morning and sometimes mid-afternoon.
 Green tea has so many benefits, from boosting metabolism to preventing cavities.
 If you have trouble falling asleep, don’t drink it after 2pm.

 4) Quick burst training.
 Got 10 minutes?
 Alternate sprints with walking (or just jogging depending on your fitness level) around the block for a great pick-me-up.
 15 or 20 minutes is even better, and there’s your exercise for the day.

 5) 10 minutes in the sun.
 Get some vitamin D and recharge.
 BONUS: do some deep breathing while you’re relaxing.
 Breathe in for 7 counts, out for 8 counts and repeat.

 6) Herbs.
 Try adaptogenic herbs like licorice root (avoid if you have high blood pressure), rhodiola, ginseng, ashwagandha, or a combination.
 Gaia adrenal support strengthens tired adrenals for better energy long term.